juten84/vcc/README.md

 The implementation and the evaluation will be made over the IaaS cloud simulator [CloudSim](http://www.cloudbus.org/cloudsim/).
 The simulator will replay a workload extracted from Emulab, on a datacenter having realistic characteristics.

+##The report is at the end of this document.

 #### Some usefull resources:

 - CloudSim [FAQ](https://code.google.com/p/cloudsim/wiki/FAQ#Policies_and_algorithms)